denten-books/plain-text/1-metaphor.md

 Heidegger calls such a process the disruption of reference or a *breach*.
 He
 writes:

-> When something at hand is missing whose everyday presence was a matter of course that we never even paid attention to it, this constitutes a *breach* in the context of references discovered in our circumspection.
+> [W]hen something at hand is missing whose everyday presence was so much a matter of course that we never even paid attention to it, this constitutes a *breach* in the context of references discovered in our circumspection.
 Circumspection comes up with emptiness and now sees for the first time what the missing thing was at hand *for* and at hand *with*.
 Again the surrounding world makes itself known [@heidegger_being_1996, 70].

 The momentary breach, a measure of discomfort in the fit between bodies, keyboards, and screens ensures our ability to shape the encounter on our own,